<font color="red">You must have javascript and Active X enabled to view the menu.</font>

 8. What is RMB or Yuan?
 What is the exchange rate?

 RMB (Renminbi) or "Yuan" is the name for the Chinese currency in use.
-At this writing 6.75 Chinese RMB equal 1 U.S. dollar.
+At this writing 6.

 9. How many hours do I need to teach?
 What will my teaching schedule look like?

 Teachers at Buckland are paid on a salary basis, not on an hourly one.
-Our contracts require 15 teaching hours per week.
+Our contracts require maximum 15 teaching hours per week.
 Teachers usually have four 40 - 45 minute lessons each day between the hours of 8:30-12:00 am, 2:30-5:30 pm, from Monday to Friday.
-If the school requires more than 20 lessons per week, the teachers will be paid 80-100 RMB for each extra class.
+Sometimes or at

 10. What are the apartments like in Buckland?
 Are apartments individual or shared?